 Almanac Beer Company

 In a one-time naval hangar over on Spirits Alley, Almanac's Alameda taproom is best known for its signature IPAs such as the Love Hazy IPA and sours like the barrel-aged Hypernova.
 But even non-beer lovers will like it for its spacious and lively patio (dogs welcome!)—don't worry, they've got heat lamps if things get too chilly.
 There's also plenty of room for tasting your way through oak-aged lagers and decadent stouts inside where a large bay-themed mural sets a local vibe.
 Hungry?
 Food truck eats are on offer.
-On Tuesdays, order the signature red tacos and cajeta-filled churros from La Santa Torta; Wednesdays through Mondays, Scolari's Good Eats slings crispy chicken sandwiches.
-Keep your eyes peeled for limited release fresh beers and collaborations such as Haunting the Tower (a West Coast IPA made with Ghost Town Brewing Co.) and the special Pride Love IPA.
+On Tuesdays, order the signature kalbi asada quesadilla and kalua pulled pork tacos from Locos Only; Wednesdays through Mondays, Scolari's Good Eats slings crispy chicken sandwiches.
+Keep your eyes peeled for limited release fresh beers and collaborations such as Future is Fluid (a West Coast IPA created to support the Pink Boots Society).
 You can also order cans from the Airstream in the outdoor beer garden.

 Get a rare view of an active malting floor from The Rake pub at Admiral Maltings.(Courtesy of Admiral Maltings)